 - 1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
 Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - 2.
 Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - 3.
+Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: Given that the Unamed Tributary to Fish River has established intermittent flows (approximately 3.03 cfs average annual flow) to Fish River, it has the capacity to carry pollutants such as sediment and nutrients, as well as flood waters to the Fish River TNW.
+The tributary and adjacent wetlands provide a wildlife corridor connecting to Fish River.
+The tributary and adjacent wetlands have the capacity to transfer nutrients and organic carbon to Fish River, which supports downstream foodwebs.
+The tributary and adjacent wetlands are within the 100-year floodplain of Fish River. - 3.
 Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
 Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: